codeway-0841/Bugged.dev/content/posts/Lets-build-2-hooks-to-manage-Next.js-query/Lets-build-2-hooks-to-manage-Next.js-query.md

   return { count: count };
 }, [count]);
 ```
-And the second hook is based on the first one, and it's similar to **useEffect**, it takes some dependencies and when they change, it set the returned object as the new query object. if the last argument is true, it will clear the previous query.
+And the second hook is based on the first one, and it's similar to **useEffect**, it takes some dependencies and when they change, it sets the returned object as the new query object. if the last argument is true, it will clear the previous query.

 ## Let's build
 First we need to access the routing system in Next.js, so we shall use **useRouter** hook.